PREVIOUS: Cash App Review: Is Cash App the Best Paym ...

 Robinhood is a mobile-first stock and ETF trading platform that’s made a name for itself as a straightforward yet surprisingly powerful investing tool.
 You, like millions of other users, may already be familiar with Robinhood’s free version, but you may not be aware that they offer a paid membership called Robinhood Gold.

 So what is Robinhood Gold, anyway?
 How much does it cost?
-What does it bring to the table?
-And most importantly, is it worth it?
+And is it worth the hype?

 Robinhood Gold is pretty cheap.
-At the moment it’s just:
+At the moment it’s just $5 per month

 So you’ll pay at most $55 for the first year, then $60 for each year afterwards.